 For a night on the town, head a few blocks south of the Peabody to Beale Street.
 Although the city of Memphis was declared “Home of the Blues” by Congress in 1977, once vibrant Beale Street by that time had lost much of its appeal, with most of its music halls, saloons, pawnshops and stores shuttered.
 The street underwent a metamorphosis in the 1980s, however, and the result is now the focal point of Memphis' nightlife scene.
 Street performers provide entertainment as locals and visitors barhop from jazzy blues emporiums to lively rock clubs, and bright neon signs serve as an enticement to a variety of shops and restaurants.

-For a perfect end to your evening, return to The Peabody for a nightcap in the hotel's classy Lobby Bar.
+For a perfect end to your evening, return to The Peabody for a nightcap in the hotel's elegant Lobby Bar.

 Day 2: MorningDowntown Memphis sits on a high bluff overlooking the muddy Mississippi—Old Man River himself.
 The perfect place to begin your day is Mud Island Park , which is actually not an island but more of a peninsula jutting into the river.
 The park incorporates both indoor and outdoor diversions.
 The Mississippi River Museum has 18 galleries that trace the city's history from the days when its river banks were inhabited by Chickasaw Indians, through explorer Hernando de Soto's visit, its strategic importance during the Civil War and the evolution of its musical traditions.
 The highlight of the outdoor segment of the park is the River Walk, a scale-model of the lower portion of the Mississippi.
 Children (and grown-ups) delight in taking their shoes off and walking barefoot through every curve and bend of the river as it meanders from Cairo, Ill., to New Orleans.

-Day 2: AfternoonIf you're really, really hungry about now, you can try to down an artery-clogging 4-pound Kookamonga Burger with all the trimmings at Kooky Canuck , a Canadian-themed eatery in the middle of downtown Memphis.
-If you manage to accomplish that feat in less than 60 minutes, the burger is free (and you'll get your picture on the wall, to boot).
+Day 2: AfternoonIf you're really, really hungry about now, you can try to down an artery-clogging 4-pound Kookamonga Burger at Kooky Canuck , a Canadian-themed eatery in downtown Memphis.
+If you accomplish that feat in less than 60 minutes, the burger is free (and you'll get your picture on the wall).
 Regular-sized hamburgers, fried ham and cheese sandwiches and Canadian poutine are other specialties.
 For dessert, save room for the do-it-yourself s'mores or the 18-scoop ice cream sundae called The Avalanche.

 Day 3: MorningYou can easily spend a full day in Overton Park, 350 acres of green in midtown Memphis.
 Depending on your interests, you can pick and choose from visiting Memphis Brooks Museum of Art and the Memphis Zoo , playing nine holes of golf, enjoying a picnic lunch, and hiking through an old-growth forest.
 If your timing is right, you might even catch a concert at the Levitt Shell outdoor amphitheater.